cemsbv/plxscripting/README.md

 will have a different index.

 The contribution of this repository restricts itself to:
--   Copy the copy these files to `plxscripting` directory and the `encryption.py` under the `src` of this repository.
+-   Copy these files to the `plxscripting` directory and the `encryption.py` under the `src` of this repository.
 - Make a new release using the same version as in the file `plxscripting\__version__.py`.
 - Updating the compatibilty tables writter in the previous section.